The Current AI Healthcare Landscape: From Experimental to Essential

 Regulatory Landscape for Medical AI

-FDA Regulation (United States)
+🇺🇸 FDA Regulation (United States)

-- Total Product Life Cycle Approach: Continuous monitoring and updating of AI performance
+- Total Product Life Cycle Approach: Continuous monitoring and updating of AI performance post-market, not just pre-approval

-EU Medical Device Regulation (MDR)
+🇪🇺 EU Medical Device Regulation (MDR) & AI Act

 - Conformity assessment for high-risk AI systems